jeff-k/merge-mates/README.md

 Merging two overlapping reads requires a strategy to mend their disagreements.
 For next-gen data, there will also be quality strings to merge.
+The default solution is to replace mismatched base pairs with an 'N' and choosing the greatest of the Phred quality scores.

 ## Application Notes

 ### Reporting and QC

-merge-mates may be run with the `-s` switch to additionally output summary statistics to stderr.
+merge-mates may be run with the `--stats` flag to additionally output summary statistics to stderr.
+The `--prefix` option may be used to collect infortmation about pairs that were not mated.

-TODO: output summary of adapter sequences left over from read through reads.

 ### Platform dependent options

 The utility of merge-mates increases with read length.
 150bp paired end reads will not produce interesting results.

-TODO: allow manual configuration of read direction.
+Currently, all of the second reads are treated as reverse complemented with respect to the first reads.

 ## Related tools